RationalAsh/biorobotics-lab-nus/content/publication/Arobotickneeexoskeletonforwalkin2016Junhua/index.md

 ---
 # {
 #     "booktitle": "2016 6th {IEEE} International Conference on Biomedical Robotics and Biomechatronics ({BioRob})",
-#     "title": "A robotic knee exoskeleton for walking assistance and connectivity topology exploration in {EEG} signal",
+#     "title": "A robotic knee exoskeleton for walking assistance and connectivity topology exploration in EEG signal",
 #     "author": "Junhua Li and Gong Chen and Pavithra Thangavel and Haoyong Yu and Nitish Thakor and Anastasios Bezerianos and Yu Sun",
 #     "publisher": "{IEEE}",
 #     "month": "June",